ebu060/-32-219-1-5---Casper-Analytics--iOS-Android-Web-Review-/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled.
-And, the projects has contain a CONTRIBUTING and README policy.
+And, the project contain a CONTRIBUTING policy.

 Requirement | Finding
 ------------ | -------------